IObert/crypto-portfolio-restruct/readme.md

 Parameters:
 - asset: Specify the currency symbol
 - ratio: The percentage of the desired state (0.7 = 70%)
-- name: Name of the curreny [optional]
+- ? name: Name of the curreny

 ### `getOrders`